Respiration profonde : extrait vidéo du kit de maîtrise de la respiration optimale

 “Breathing chemistry” has two main co-factors; Carbon dioxide and oxygen.
 Most know those functions so I will pass over them here.

 - Respiratory chemistry related to carbon dioxide impact can be significantly monitored by measuring changes in exhaled carbon dioxide, as well as to track significant (but not all) aspects of breathing mechanics.
 This carbon dioxide balance (endtidal CO2 -5%) is influenced by biochemical terrain such as acid alkaline balance, or cell hydration.
-It is often is a major marker for CO2 influences as related to vascular dilation or constriction feeding specific parts of the human body including the brain and vital organs.
+It is often a major marker for CO2 influences as related to vascular dilation or constriction feeding specific parts of the human body including the brain and vital organs.
 High blood levels of CO2 causes the body to open the gates to let in more oxygen to the red blood cells/hemoglobin.
 CO2 levels can be a major marker for appropriate respiratory chemistry in of itself but I believe it almost always has cofactors (see breathing mechanics below) that may be much more relevant depending on the breathing pattern dominance of lower abdominal or high chest dominant breathing.

 - Law of Mass Action as referred to by William Campbell Douglas, MD is whereby the extra oxygen can be "packed" into the body tissues for later recovery and usage.
-The CO2 levels referred to in hypocapnea or too little CO2 in the blood may not always be as relevant as our science text books have led us to believe and may more depend on breathing mechanics and nervous system balance ala parasympathetic-low abdominal or sympathetic-high chest breathing patterns.
+The CO2 levels referred to in hypocapnea or too little CO2 in the blood may not always be as relevant as our science textbooks have led us to believe and may more depend more on breathing mechanics and nervous system balance ala parasympathetic-low abdominal or sympathetic-high chest breathing patterns.
 So we have at least TWO aspects of deep breathing that can greatly influence our body.

 Though a major marker for therapeutic progress, breathing mechanics for relaxation is too often the exclusive focus of breathing training and learning.
-As noted in the Secrets of Optimal Natural Breathing it too often gets tied into professional or spiritual agenda.
+As noted in the Secrets of Optimal Natural Breathing it too often gets tied into a professional or spiritual agenda.
 Ease is more important than relaxation as ease facilitates relaxation but relaxation does not necessarily foster ease and balance.

 This "relaxation" may lower stress response and save lives, be a shift in conscious awareness and cognition, or be no more than a kind of transient trance state.
-As a result, a large percentage of therapists and trainers who teach breathing can deregulate respiratory chemistry by inducing “overbreathing/unbalanced breathing" with their "relaxation" instructions to trainees, not realizing that they are inducing system-wide psycho-spiritual and psycho-physiological crisis through the creation or exacerbation of hypocapnia, i.e. carbon dioxide deficit.
+As a result, a large percentage of therapists and trainers who teach breathing can deregulate respiratory chemistry by inducing “overbreathing /unbalanced breathing" with their "relaxation" instructions to trainees, not realizing that they are inducing system-wide psycho-spiritual and psycho-physiological crisis through the creation or exacerbation of hypocapnia, i.e. carbon dioxide deficit.

 This often results in exacerbating respiratory faults, or distorting optimal breathing balance and coordination as well as confusing the client/patient.
 Unfortunately, based on this kind of "relaxation" dominant thinking, myths and misunderstandings about “good” breathing often constitute the “working knowledge” of health professionals and lay audiences alike.